Timmiej93/ModOverview/README.md

    A combine header can pick up loose straw and poop it out of its back (probably at 90% of what went in, to prevent using it as a straw swather).
 It can also cut grass, and poop that out of its back, mixed with straw, making the swath virtually unusable.
 To prevent using a combine as a mower, the grass will come out at a heavily reduced yield (40% / 50%).
 This mod could enable you to create neater headlands, and also stimulates you to top/mow the grass around your crops before you harvest your crop.

+* **Crop Density Simulation**

+   A combine's harvest speed depends on the fertilisation level of the crop it's harvesting.

+* **Remove Harvesting Speed Limit**

+   Instead of a hard speed limit, you can drive as fast as you want.
+However, driving too fast (depending on density, may be combined with 'Crop Density Simulation') will reduce yield, and potentially leave bits of crop standing.

 * **Manual Igniton for Chainsaw**

    The title says it all, pretty much.
 Idea courtesy of grassman246899 on FS-UK.